How COVID-19 Has Changed the Construction Industry

 Construction will play a key role in reinvigorating the global economy once the pandemic comes to an end.
 The industry has the chance to build back better, using the lessons learnt from the crisis to make construction more resilient and better placed to cope with any future outbreaks.

-At AE Faulks, we offer plant hire across the Midlands, perfect for your next construction project.
+At AE Faulks, we offer construction plant hire across the Midlands, perfect for your next construction project.
 If you need plant hire in Nottinghamshire, Leicestershire or Derbyshire contact us today.